Wuzheng02/OS-Kairos/README.md

 ```

 ## Contributors
 We thank all the contributors to this project.
-And more contributions are very welcome.
+More contributions are always welcome!

 ![Contributors](https://contrib.rocks/image?repo=Wuzheng02/OS-Kairos)